Topoľčany

 Topoľčany (/sk/; Veľké Topoľčany before 1920; Nagytapolcsány) is a town in the Nitra Region of Slovakia.
 The population is around 25,000 in total.
-The town's population is nicknamed Žochári (singl. Žochár) (producers, or owners of "mosses").

 The Nitra River flows through a wide valley between the two mountain ranges that are visible from the town: Tribeč (to the east) and Považský Inovec (to the west).
 It is best known for the birthplace of the current prime minister of Slovakia, Robert Fico.

 Name

 The name Topoľčany was assumed to be derived from topoľ (poplar tree).
 Groves of these trees were once abundant on the banks of the Nitra River, thus the local settlers got the name *Topoľčane 'those living among poplars'.

+The nickname of the town's population is Žochári (singl. Žochár).
+It derives from the Slovak word žoch, meaning a large sack or bag.
+It originally referred to day labourers who gathered at the town square during market fairs, available for hire to load and transfer sacks of goods between carts.
+They would lean against the surrounding buildings, their asking price written on the soles of their shoes.

 History

 Founded in the 9th century, Topoľčany was a regional market centre during the Middle Ages located on the western bank of the Nitra River and on a crossroads of trade routes.

 Topoľčany Castle was built in the 13th century 18 km northwest of the town; this considerable distance was due to the lowland location of Topoľčany.
 The castle lies on the slopes of Považský Inovec.